In These Uncertain Times (artwork on left)

 Ubuntu is a Nguni word derived from the philosophy “Umuntu ngumuntu ngabantu” (a person is only a person through and because of other people).
 In other words, we can only be fully human when we acknowledge, accept, appreciate and nurture other people’s humanity.
 In practice, Ubuntu fosters group solidarity, compassion and respect for others and encourages and enables individuals to continually expand their circle of humanity to embrace and celebrate diversity.

-Growing up in a township in a small Zimbabwean city, I was content that my humanness was complete and affirmed by my friends, family and the community around me, although my world didn’t extend beyond a thirty kilometer radius until I was nine.
+Growing up in a township in a small Zimbabwean city, I was content that my humanness was complete and affirmed by my friends, family and the community around me, although my world didn’t extend beyond a thirty-kilometer radius until I was nine.
 Ubuntu for me then meant respecting everyone, especially my elders, and sharing food, home and clothing with the less fortunate.
 The Shona saying Avirirwa (dusk has surprised him/her) was one I heard often then.
 It meant that strangers could knock on any door on an evening and ask for shelter for the night before carrying on with their journeys.
 They then became an aunt/uncle, a relative for life.
 Ubuntu also meant you weren’t to stare or point at people that looked any different to you or make them feel different.
 We played netball with a feminine boy we called mainini, a term of endearment meaning “mother’s young sister,” and didn’t think anything of it.
 It has apparently become unacceptable as the boy became an adult and someone decided that his femininity made him subhuman.

 Nobody is born with ubuntu . . . these are communally accepted and desirable ethical standards that a person acquires throughout his/her life, and therefore education also plays a very important role in transferring the African philosophy of life.
 Family, community and school education all played a role in the development of my ubuntu.
 Just before the end of the War of Liberation from colonial rule in 1979, I turned seven and the tips of my fingers could finally reach my ear over my head.
 This meant I could start school.
-This extended my understanding of my circle of humanity to include children from other villages and communities, from the mining communities around the city whose families were usually migrant labourers from Malawi and Zambia.
+This extended my understanding of my circle of humanity to include children from other villages and communities, from the mining communities around the city whose families were usually migrant laborers from Malawi and Zambia.
 I became aware that the world was a much bigger place, not just peopled by black people and white Rhodesians; that there were other Christianities, other religions, other ways of thinking and being.
 I began to understand that people from the same clan could support different political parties, that not all black people were agreed on what independence from colonial rule meant.
-I learnt that some black people had fought on the side of the Rhodesians.
+I learned that some black people had fought on the side of the Rhodesians.
 Ubuntu is about accepting such painful truths.

 In the following year or two after I started school, an uncle, who I hadn’t been aware existed until then, came home from exile, a place I didn’t know existed either, and brought me a beautifully bound and illustrated copy of The Arabian Nights.
 As I gradually to read, I became enthralled by the tales of peoples in far-flung places, who in so many ways were so alien yet in so many other ways were also familiar.
 By the time I reached secondary school, the insatiable appetite to explore as many different ways of being as there are in the world had so taken over my life that I had read everything I could lay my hands on.
-I also learnt about the importance of being a good listener.
+I also learned about the importance of being a good listener.

-At twenty, when I travelled beyond the thirty kilometer radius and went to university, my understanding of humanness was further enriched by meeting people from other parts of the country and the world.
+At twenty, when I travelled beyond the thirty-kilometer radius and went to university, my understanding of humanness was further enriched by meeting people from other parts of the country and the world.
 I lost my first family member to HIV/AIDS, moving it from my science textbook to real life, and I fell in love with a Japanese boy called Ken.
 I also continued to be interested in literature, geography, history and politics, and to feed my appetite by reading, travelling and meeting new people at every opportunity.
 My education not only broadened my view of what it means to be human, but also allowed me to embrace my Africanness with pride, to appreciate and celebrate human diversity and to negotiate my way through encounters with people who hold on to differences and make them the basis of their relationship with other people.
 I have been called a monkey a few times.

 In today’s world, ridden with war, displacement, poverty, and disease which put our Ubuntu to test, it will do all of us good to remember to be kind, considerate, and compassionate.
 Ubuntu is about the common good of society, with humanness as an essential element of human growth.
 By deduction, anything that puts the life and wellbeing of others in jeopardy is anti-human.
 It means, in these challenging times, not hoarding food, toilet roll or soap. and not disregarding calls to practice social distancing or self-isolation.